MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 ## Why the Masked method?
-Using the Masked method for cutout assets with transparent backgrounds dramatically reduces world capacity compared with the Transparent or Blend methods.
+Using the Masked method for cutout assets with transparent backgrounds is more economical compared with the Transparent or Blend methods.
 Transparency is far more demanding for Horizon Worlds’ rendering engine: whenever semi-transparent elements are processed, performance costs increase.
 Whenever possible, use masked cutouts instead of semi-transparent assets to optimize performance.

 Reserve semi-transparent materials (Transparent or Blend methods) only when soft edges or translucency are essential; otherwise use hard-cut cut-outs (Masked method) for better performance.
 The Masked method will not work well on assets with soft (blurry) edges.
 ![the masked method works only with assets that have hard edges](https://github.com/user-attachments/assets/3adcd269-dce5-448b-a9e8-3e42cefe70de)